-The price of Malbec is rising fast, with rampant inflation only one part of a complex, multi-stranded story that has important consequences for lovers of Argentina’s signature wine.
+The price of Argentinian Malbec is rising fast, with rampant inflation only one part of a complex, multi-stranded story that has important consequences for lovers of country’s signature wine.
 Christiana Sciaudone reports.

 Mendoza is Argentina’s primary winemaking region, an arid high plain where grapes grow in the shadow of the Andes Mountains.
 While they have been cultivated for drink for hundreds of years and, more recently, served local markets, it has only been in the past generation that Argentinian wine made it to the international table and, eventually, into the cellars of discerning collectors.
 For that, we have Nicolas Catena Zapata, above all, to thank (see also WFW 65, pp.162–69).

 From 2000 to 2010, sales of Argentinian wines grew 30 percent annually.
 The growth rate has slowed, but interest in Argentinian wines has not, and they are becoming a staple for many collectors.
 Grape production in the country, however, peaked in 2013 at nearly 29 million quintals, and last year it slipped to 22 million quintals.
 But that’s only one reason why it’s about to get more expensive.

 In a world of rising costs, everyone is looking to cut them wherever they can.
 For Argentinian winemakers, the easiest ingredient to squeeze is the one they already are: the grapes.

 The fruit grows so well in Mendoza that the farmers there have almost no bargaining power.
 Wine producers buy grapes early in the season, setting a price they won’t actually pay for another several months, long after the harvest.

 While costs go up—inflation in Argentina is raging at more than 60 percent and rising (more on this below)—they’re locked in at the rate they set months earlier.